uport-project/veramo-website/docs/react_tutorials/react_setup_resolver.md

 a DID resolver to work in a standard [Create React App](https://create-react-app.dev/) setup.
 It is possible to add your own identity, key management, and storage plugins that are browser compatible.

+#### Note

+A finished example of this tutorial can be found on github at [https://github.com/veramolabs/veramo-react-app-tutorial](https://github.com/veramolabs/veramo-react-app-tutorial)

 ### Initialize app

 Initialize a new **CRA** project